 Pension Policy Score: 6 Within the short term, Austria's pension system is still considered to be reliable and secure.
 However, the system's ability to respond to demographic changes is open to question.
 The population is aging and the birth rate declining, yet the logical response - prolonging the period a person has to work before being entitled to a pension - is politically difficult to implement.
-Austrians still retire very early by international comparison.
+Austrians still retire early by international comparison; nevertheless some progress has been made in terms of increasing the effective retirement age in the last years.

 Thus, while the pension system itself is still considered stable, more efficient responses to the coming demographic changes must be found.
 Longer life expectancies have not yet found an equivalent in longer periods of working.
 This represents a significant burden for future generations, as pension expenditures consume a significant amount of government resources, to the disadvantage of the younger generations.
 According to recent calculations by the Austrian audit court, by 2015 pension payments will consume around 47% of net state tax income.
 In comparison, state expenditures for schools and universities (primary, secondary and tertiary education) amounted to around 18% of net tax income in 2012.
+The system therefore largely fails to achieve the objective of intergenerational equity.